davvvvvvvy/uniswap-bot/README.md

 # uniswap-bot
 🦄 Trading bot for Uniswap

+## Instalation and running

+To install run:

+`npm install`

+And to start script/bot run:

+`node start.js`

 ## Usage

 WETH - Token address

-factory and router - Uniswap factory and router recipient - Wallet address for recieving earnings
+factory and router - Uniswap factory and router

+recipient - Wallet address for recieving earnings

 ```